 The concept was to strip the R100 down to create a clean and simple Brat/Tracker style bike.
 Thankfully the BMW’s previous owner had kept it well maintained and serviced and it had low miles on the clock.
 The engine was subsequently left alone, meaning the focus could be placed on radical aesthetic modifications.
 With the bike stripped down junior started out by building a new stainless steel subframe and alloy seat pan to match.
 The pan was then covered in foam and wrapped in black leather with a Bratstyle influence tuck and roll design.

-The monoshock suspension was then upgrade to a progressive shock and after a quick powdercoat of the frame and wheels, it was all bolted back together again.
-The stock bars were swapped out for more stylish Renthals and the instruments simplified to a single Acewell guage mounted centrally above a new, shallow bodied Hella headlamp.
+The monoshock suspension was then upgraded to a progressive shock and after a quick powdercoat of the frame and wheels, it was all bolted back together again.
+The stock bars were swapped out for more stylish Renthals and the instruments simplified to a single Acewell gauge mounted centrally above a new, shallow bodied Hella headlamp.
 Junior also pulled a 2-into-1 stainless exhaust system together with a cone style muffler to get the bike sounding as cool as it was now looking.